-1. GERF Contributions
+1. General Employees Fund Contributions

-Coordinated Plan members were required to contribute 6.5% of their annual covered salary in fiscal year 2017.
-In fiscal year 2017, the School was required to contribute 7.5% for Coordinated Plan members.
-The School's contributions to the General Employees Fund for the plan's fiscal year ended June 30, 2017 were \$17,690.
+Minnesota Statutes Chapter 353 sets the rates for employer and employee contributions.
+Contribution rates can only be modified by the state Legislature.
+Coordinated Plan members were required to contribute 6.50% of their annual covered salary in fiscal year 2019 and the School was required to contribute 7.50% for Coordinated Plan members.
+The School's contributions to the General Employees Fund for the year ended June 30, 2019, were \$21,565.
 The School's contributions were equal to the required contributions for each year as set by state statute.